 Below, a breakdown of the most common cheesecake types in all their glory.

 New York Style Cheesecake

 Since it’s probably the most popular and beloved kind of cheesecake (at least by name), let’s start with New York cheesecake.
-We have an entire article devoted to it here, but in summary, New York cheesecake is ultra dense and rich, firm yet creamy, and relies on lots of cream cheese for tang and texture, bolstered by heavy cream, eggs, and sugar.
+In summary, New York cheesecake is ultra dense and rich, firm yet creamy, and relies on lots of cream cheese for tang and texture, bolstered by heavy cream, eggs, and sugar.

 Some New York cheesecakes use sour cream instead of heavy cream, either incorporated into the filling or added in a distinct (lightly sweetened) layer on top; recipes with sour cream incorporated into the filling tend to freeze and thaw better than those with heavy cream.
 Purists shun any added flavorings, but you’ll often find New York cheesecakes topped with strawberries or other fruit.

 Eastern European Jewish immigrants brought the dessert to America, so it’s no surprise that’s it’s sometimes also known as Jewish cheesecake, and often found in Jewish bakeries and delis.

 Lots of cheesecakes that purport to be “New York style” are not really; they’re lighter, fluffier, shorter, sweeter, and often flavored with all manner of different ingredients, from chocolate to fruit, not to mention topped with all sorts of sauces, candies, and other garnishes.
 Think The Cheesecake Factory and you get the idea.